 Note: The diploma normally includes courses at 100-, 200- and 300-level in a single language.
 Courses selected will, however, be appropriate to the candidate's previous learning and experience.
-The diploma may include up to 45 points in Maori and Indigenous Studies courses from the Schedule to these regulations.
-The programme of study for all candidates must be approved by the Dean of Arts, who will be advised by the Head of Aotahi: School of Maori and Indigenous Studies.
+The diploma may include up to 45 points in Māori and Indigenous Studies courses from the Schedule to these regulations.
+The programme of study for all candidates must be approved by the Dean of Arts, who will be advised by the Head of the School of Māori and Indigenous Studies.
 In exceptional cases, the Dean of Arts may approve substitute courses from outside the Schedule.
 Not all courses will necessarily be offered in any one year; please consult with the School to find out which courses are available.

-Schedule to the Regulations for Te Pourua Reo: Diploma in Te Reo Maori
+Schedule to the Regulations for Te Pourua Reo: Diploma in Te Reo Māori

-Note: The Diploma is normally made up of courses at 100, 200, 300 level in Te Reo Maori.
+Note: The Diploma is normally made up of courses at 100, 200, 300 level in Te Reo Māori.
 Courses selected will, however, be appropriate to the candidate's previous learning and experience.
-The programme of study for all candidates must be approved by the Dean of Arts, who will be advised by the Head of Aotahi: School of Maori and Indigenous Studies.
+The programme of study for all candidates must be approved by the Dean of Arts, who will be advised by the Head of the School of Māori and Indigenous Studies.
 In exceptional cases the Dean of Arts may approve substitute courses from outside the Schedule.
+For full course information, go to www.canterbury.ac.nz/courses

-Te Reo Maori Courses
+Te Reo Māori Courses